natalieklein229/multiverse/README.md

 3. (_install pytorch_) This may depend on whether you want cuda, and on your conda channels.
 The simplest approach is: first try `conda install pytorch`.
 If that doesn't work (probably because channels) then try instead `pip install torch`.

 4. (_install this code_) Navigate to wherever you want (e.g., the Documents folder), and clone this repo there.
-Then (mimicing [the SEPIA installation guidelines](https://sepia-lanl.readthedocs.io/en/latest/#installation)), "from the command line, while in the [the root depository of this] directory, use the following command to install [bnns]:" `pip install -e .` "The -e flag signals developer mode, meaning that if you update the code from Github, your installation will automatically take those changes into account without requiring re-installation."
+Then (mimicing [the SEPIA installation guidelines](https://sepia-lanl.readthedocs.io/en/latest/#installation)), "from the command line, while in the [the root depository of this repository], use the following command to install [bnns]:" `pip install -e .` "The -e flag signals developer mode, meaning that if you update the code from Github, your installation will automatically take those changes into account without requiring re-installation."

 5. (_verify installation_) Try running one of the python files, e.g., `python scripts/SSGE_multivar_demo.py`, which should create a .gif of some histograms.